alekmaul/pvsneslib/wiki/Compiling-from-sources.md

 source ~/.zshrc
 ```

-Now `gnu-sed` will be used by default because it preceeds all other sed commands installed on your system.
+Now `gnu-sed` will be used by default because it precedes all other sed commands installed on your system.

 Congratulations, you're done to start to compile **PVSNESLIB** on *MacOS*!